Welcome Weekend Guidebook

 A majority of students at ONU are actively engaged in community service throughout the year, and service is a part of our DNA as a university.
 Get Connected ONU is your source for finding volunteer opportunities online.
 The website can be found here, and you can sign in with your existing ONU username and password.
 Once signed in, you can search for volunteer opportunities by zip code or key word, or you can sign up for ONU-only events that are featured on a regular basis.
 Track your service hours using this convenient online tool!
 Get Connected ONU is run by the Office of the Chaplain.
 Questions can be directed to: email@example.com

-During Welcome Weekend, you will be presented with the first service opportunity of the year—Ada Civic Engagement (ACE) Day.
-This year will mark the sixth for this annual event held during opening weekend as a way for our new students to get involved in their new community and learn more about Ada.
-Sign-up for ACE Day will start soon!
+During Welcome Weekend, you will be presented with the first service opportunity of the year—Ada Community Engagement (ACE) Day.
+This year will mark the seventh for this annual event held during opening weekend as a way for our new students to get involved in their new community and learn more about Ada.
+Sign-up for ACE Day today!

 Students residing on campus will receive a unit box number from the ONU Mail Center.
 Each student will receive (via ONU email) their unit box and combination approximately 2 weeks prior to the beginning of Fall Semester.
 Your unit box can also be found by logging into Self-Service Banner.
 Items cannot be sent to ONU prior to two weeks before the start of Fall Semester.